terraform-redhat/terraform-provider-rhcs/examples/create_machine_pool/README.md

 ## Verification

-1. In your command-line interface, run the following command to verify that the machine pool are created:
+1. In your command-line interface, run the following command to verify that the machine pools are created:
     ````
     rosa list machinepools -c <cluster_id>
     ````